 - 1 Tbs Ghee (I love Fourth and Heart Pink Salt Ghee)

 - 1 Tsp Arrowroot Powder, divided (I use Bob’s Red Mill)

 - 1 Tsp nutritional yeast (optional but I found it gave a good flavor and crunch!)

 - Oil Spray (I like Primal Kitchen Foods avocado oil spray)

 - Place cauliflower in a medium mixing bowl

 - Heat ghee in a small sauce pan on medium heat.
 Once ghee is melted, add Frank’s Red Hot Sauce and whisk together

 - When sauce begins to boil turn heat to low and add in arrowroot powder, whisking until well blended

 - Place coated cauliflower in the air fryer and set to 400 degrees.
-I air fried mine in 2 batches to avoid uneven cooking.

 Please note that some of the links above are affiliate links, and at no additional cost to you, I will earn a small commission if you decide to make a purchase after clicking through the link.
 The products linked are ones I use personally and wholeheartedly recommend.